St. Joseph High School (Edmonton): Programs of Study

-Within these programs exists the Jean Forest Leadership Academy (JFLA) and Career Skills Centre.
-The Jean forest Leadership Academy is an all girls program that allows girls to work alongside other girls within the confines of their school.
-The Career Skills Centre, housed at St. Joseph High School, is Edmonton Catholic School District's new centralized technical and trade career education site.
+Within these programs exists a Career Skills Centre that is Edmonton Catholic School District's new centralized technical and trade career education site.
 The Skills Centre allows students from around the district to take part in CTS programs not necessarily available at their home school.

-The Guided Customized Learning Program, Nehiyaw Pimatisiwin Cree Language and Culture program, and the Jean Forest Leadership Academy is open to all student residing within the city limit.
+The Guided Customized Learning Program, Nehiyaw Pimatisiwin Cree Language and Culture program, is open to all student residing within the city limit.

-As of 2020 Italian Language and JFLA is no longer offered at St. Joseph.

 Knowledge and Employability

 The Knowledge and Employability (K&E) program is offered at St. Joseph for students who learn best through experiences that integrate essential and employability skills in occupational contexts.
 Traditionally, students enrolled in the K&E program in Alberta will earn only their Certificate of Achievement and not a Diploma.
 At St. Joseph, The K&E program is referred to as the Dash 4 Pathway as students are presented with an opportunity to still achieve their Alberta High School Diploma as well as their Certificate of Achievement.
 Through the Guided Customized Learning program, students in Dash-4 can choose to take on six additional classes to bridge from dash-4 courses to dash-2, thus satisfying Alberta Diploma requirements.